BrandonXu6106/obsidianpublish/content/thoughts/Where is My Flying Car.md

 - Failure of Nerve:
 	- Applies when the facts are known: The science is there, the engineering understood, the pathway clear, and only the details remain to be worked out.
 - Failure of the Imagination
-	- Occurs when the result is far enough out of the common-sense experience, outside the [[Overton Window|Overton Window]], the mind balks and fails to see it for what it could be
+	- Occurs when the result is far enough out of the common-sense experience, outside the [[Overton Window|Overton Window](Overton%20Window.md), the mind balks and fails to see it for what it could be
 	- "One obvious reason is that science fiction needs to provide characters with whom the reader can identify, and this gets harder to do as characters become less human."